‘I can’t afford it’: 30,000 people are behind on FPL bills as power shutoffs resume

 “For people right now, the big bills are your mortgage or your rent.
 You might not be paying attention to your power bill,” said Mayra Cruz, climate resilience coordinator at Catalyst Miami.
 “If anyone has been furloughed or unemployed, they’re going to struggle to pay their electric bills, especially when we’re expected to stay inside and quarantine.”

-That’s the case for Wade, an Overtown resident who saw his energy bill nearly doubled since January.
+That’s the case for Wade, an Overtown resident who saw his energy bill nearly double since January.

-With hypothyroidism limiting his ability to work, the 60-year-old receives a monthly disability check.
+With a medical condition limiting his ability to work, the 60-year-old receives a monthly disability check.
 The electricity charges are automatically subtracted; the remaining amount barely covers his essentials.

-“Sometimes I can go without washing clothes or stretch this or that meal to another day,” said Wade, who asked that only his first name be used in fear of retaliation for speaking out.
+“Sometimes I can go without washing clothes or stretch this or that meal to another day,” said Wade, who asked that only his first name be used.

 Wade was baffled by the jump in his bill considering that he lives alone.
 Between January and August, it rose from $30 to $57 per month.